-The Verification of Military Experience and Training (VMET) Document, DD Form 2586, helps Servicemembers verify previous experience and training to potential employers, negotiate credits at schools, and obtain certificates or licenses.
-VMET documents are available only through each military branch support offices and are intended for Servicemembers who have at least six months of active service.
+The VMET Document, DD Form 2586, helps Servicemembers verify previous experience and training to potential employers, negotiate credits at schools, and obtain certificates or licenses.
+VMET documents are available only through each military branch’s support office and are intended for Servicemembers who have at least six months of active service.
 Servicemembers should obtain VMET documents from their Transition Support Office within 12 months of separation or 24 months of retirement.

-To find business opportunities, a calendar of transition seminars, job fairs, information on Veterans associations, transition services, training and education opportunities, as well as other announcements at www.turbotap.org
+To find business opportunities, a calendar of transition seminars, job fairs, information on Veterans associations, transition services, training and education opportunities, as well as other announcements visit www.turbotap.org

-Eligibility: Educational and vocational counseling services are available during the period the individual is on active duty with the armed forces and within 180 days of the estimated date of his or her discharge or release from active duty.
+Education and career counseling services are available during the period the individual is on active duty with the armed forces and within 180 days of the estimated date of his or her discharge or release from active duty.
 The projected discharge must be under conditions other than dishonorable.

 Servicemembers are eligible even if they are only considering whether or not they will continue as members of the armed forces.
 Veterans are eligible if not more than one year has elapsed since the date they were last discharged or released from active duty.

-Veterans and dependents who are eligible for VA education benefits may receive educational and vocational counseling at any time during their eligibility period.
+Servicemembers, Veterans, Survivors and dependents who are eligible for VA education benefits may receive education and career counseling at any time during their eligibility period.
 This service is based on having eligibility for a VA program such as Chapter 30 (Montgomery GI Bill); Chapter 31 (Vocational Rehabilitation and Employment); Chapter 32 (Veterans Education Assistance Program – VEAP); Chapter 33 (Post-9/11 GI Bill); Chapter 35 (Dependents’ Educational Assistance Program) for certain spouses and dependent children; Chapter 18 (Spina Bifida Program) for certain dependent children; and Chapter 1606 and 1607 of Title 10.

-Veterans and Servicemembers may apply for counseling services using VA Form 28-8832, Application for Counseling.
+Servicemembers, Veterans, Survivors and dependents may apply for counseling services using VA Form 28-8832, Application for Counseling.
 Veterans and Servicemembers may also write a letter expressing a desire for counseling services.

 Upon receipt of either type of request for counseling from an eligible individual, an appointment for counseling will be scheduled.
 Counseling services are provided to eligible persons at no charge.